 The underwriters propose to offer the shares of common stock and related warrants directly to the public at the public offering price set forth on the cover page of this prospectus.
-In addition, the underwriters may offer some of the common stock and related warrants to other securities dealers at such price less a concession of \$[\] per share of common stock and related warrant.
+In addition, the underwriters may offer some of the common stock to other securities dealers at such price less a concession of \$0.13 per share of common stock.
 After this offering, this offering price and concessions and discounts to brokers and dealers and other selling terms may from time to time be changed by the underwriters.